Margaret Arlen

 Margaret Hollowell Hines (June 30, 1916 – April 24, 2000), known professionally as Margaret Arlen, was an American talk show host on radio and television.

 Early years

-Arlen was born Margaret Hines in Edenton, North Carolina and grew up in Manteo, North Carolina.
+Arlen was born Eleanor Hines in Edenton, North Carolina and grew up in Manteo, North Carolina.
 Her father, Hugh Hines, was a Baptist minister, and her mother, Dixie, was a teacher.
 As a child, Arlen focused her time and attention on reading and studying.
 She skipped two grades in elementary school and graduated from high school when she was 15 years old.
 She attended Mars Hill College and graduated from Meredith College in 1936.

 Career

 After Arlen finished college, she was a secretary at WGBR radio in Goldsboro, North Carolina.
 She began her on-air career as a women's commentator there.
 That experience led her becoming director of women's activities at WPTF in Raleigh, North Carolina, and after a year in that position she became program director at WRAL, also in Raleigh.
 In 1943, she moved to New York City.
 She wrote promotional and public-service announcements for the Blue Network while she awaited an opportunity to go on the air again.
 In 1943, she was hired to be women's commentator at WCBS (which then used the call letters WABC) and was given the name Margaret Arlen (a name that the station owned).